vcstuff/sd-jwt-vc-types/draft-fett-oauth-sd-jwt-vc-types.md

 If the claim `vct#integrity` is present in the SD-JWT VC, its value `vct#integrity` MUST be an "integrity metadata" string as defined in Section (#Integrity).

+## From a Registry

+A consuming application MAY use a registry to retrieve metadata for a type, e.g., if the type is not a URL or if the consuming application does not have access to the URL.
+The registry MUST be a trusted registry, i.e., the consuming application MUST trust the registry to provide correct metadata for the type.

+The registry MUST provide the metadata in the same format as described in (#MetadataFormat).

 # Document Integrity {#Integrity}